JordyMurgueitio/documentacion/javascript/HTML forms/html-forms.md

 </form>
 ```

-## 5. checkbox input
+## 5. Checkbox input
-multiple options to users and allow them to select any number of options
+Multiple options to users and allow them to select any number of options
 ``` html
 <form>
     <p>Choose your pizza toppings:</p>